pyth-network/pyth-crosschain/target_chains/sui/sdk/js/README.md

 [This example](./src/examples/SuiRelay.ts) shows how to update prices on an Sui network.
 It does the following:

-1. Fetches update data from the Price Service for the given price feeds.
+1. Fetches update data from Hermes for the given price feeds.
 2. Calls the Pyth Sui contract with the update data.

 You can run this example with `npm run example-relay`.
 A full command that updates prices on Sui testnet looks like: